Chiang Mai in 4 Days: Temples, Mountains & the Real Northern Thailand

 Visiting in March–April (burning season)

 Farmers burn crop residue and the air quality becomes hazardous.
-AQI regularly exceeds 200.
-Visibility drops, temples disappear in haze.
-Avoid these months completely if possible.
+AQI regularly exceeds 200, sometimes 400+.
+Visibility drops, temples disappear in haze, and outdoor activities become genuinely unhealthy.
+Avoid these months completely if possible — check real-time AQI at iqair.com before booking.

 Riding elephants

 Elephant riding causes spinal damage to the animals.
-Ethical sanctuaries offer feeding, bathing, and walking WITH elephants — the experience is genuinely better and doesn’t cause harm.
-Ask if they use chains or bullhooks.
+Ethical sanctuaries offer feeding, bathing, and walking WITH elephants — the experience is genuinely better and does not cause harm.
+Ask any sanctuary if they use chains or bullhooks.
+If yes, walk away.

 Only eating on Nimman Road

 Nimman has great cafes but tourist-priced food.
-Walk 10 minutes to the local markets near Chiang Mai University for khao soi at ฿40 instead of ฿150.
-Chang Phuak Gate night stalls are legendary.
+Walk 10 minutes to the local markets near Chiang Mai University or Chang Phuak Gate for khao soi at ฿40 instead of ฿150.
+Ask your guesthouse staff where they eat — that is where the real food is.

 Taking tuk-tuks without negotiating

 Chiang Mai tuk-tuks and red trucks are not metered.
 Agree on the price BEFORE getting in.
 Short rides within Old City should be ฿40–60/person.
-Use Grab for fixed prices.
+Use Grab for fixed prices and AC — it works perfectly in Chiang Mai unlike some other Thai cities.

 Visiting Doi Suthep after 10am

-Tour buses arrive at 10am and the temple gets crowded.
-Go at 7:30–8am for peaceful photos and monk chanting.
-The morning light through the golden chedi is spectacular.
+Tour buses arrive at 10am and the temple gets crowded and hot.
+Go at 7:30–8am for peaceful photos, monk chanting, and the best morning light through the golden chedi.
+The difference between 8am and 11am is the difference between a spiritual experience and a tourist queue.

 Missing the Sunday Walking Street